aadi-thedevguy/one-piece-stack/README.md

     1. A Visual Interactive image-type component which shows the problem and solution in linked cards
     1. Give screenshots of people's tweets, Reddit posts, other forums, or blog articles on how a certain problem is expensive and a solution is needed.

--   **FAQ:** must be a details component consisting of a question and an answer.

--   **Testimonials:** What are the customers saying about the product?

-    1. There must be a card component consisting of a user's name, image, a quote, and a link to the user's profile.
-It should ideally be a very creative-looking format like a blockquote style.

--   **Pricing:**
-    1. There Should be two to three cards, one should be popular and highlighted, and all should list the features provided and features missing out, so the user would want to update the plan
-    1. all prices should be written beside a struck-out price so it feels like the user is getting a discount.
-    1. Price accordingly if the product is a _Vitamin_ or _Painkiller_
+-   **Pricing:** NO Free Planss.
+Only give free credits or 7-day trials.
+Price accordingly if the product is a _Vitamin_ or _Painkiller_

-## Some other copyrighting advice

-1. **NO Free Plans:** Only give free credits or 7-day trials
-1. **NO Fancy animations maybe Dark mode:** If not necessary, don't ship, minimal is best
+-   **NO Fancy animations maybe Dark mode:** If not necessary, don't ship, minimal is best
-1. **MUST HAVE:** International payment reception, Privacy Policy, Terms of Service, and Contact Us Pages.